logzio/logz-docs/_source/user-guide/tokens/log-shipping-tokens.md

 #### Using log shipping tokens

-Log shipping tokens are used in the shipping configuration to direct data to the relevant Logz.io account.
+Log shipping tokens are used in the shipping configuration to send data to the relevant Logz.io account.

-To view your tokens, go to [**<i class="li li-gear"></i> > Settings > Manage accounts**](https://app.logz.io/#/dashboard/settings/manage-tokens/log-shipping).
-Click any **Token** to copy it.
+To view your default token, go to [**<i class="li li-gear"></i> > Settings > General**](https://app.logz.io/#/dashboard/settings/general).
+You can click the token to copy it.

+The default token is auto-populated in the [configuration instructions](https://app.logz.io/#/dashboard/data-sources/) in the app.
+You can replace the token with another enabled token.

-When configuring your log shippers, replace the `<<SHIPPING-TOKEN>>` placeholder with one of your enabled log shipping tokens.
+If you prefer to view the configuration instructions outside the app, note that you will need to replace the the `<<SHIPPING-TOKEN>>` parameter with one of your enabled log shipping tokens.
 See more in the [log shipping guide]({{site.baseurl}}/shipping/).

-If you are using the shipping instructions in the [Logz.io app](https://app.logz.io/#/dashboard/data-sources/Filebeat), keep in mind that the configurations include the default token for the account from which you are viewing the page.
-You can replace the token with any other active token, as needed.

 #### Security advantages